 This sequence of courses supports Health and Human Services or anyone interested in a non-licensure education pathway.

 The Interdisciplinary Studies: With a focus on Health and Human Services program is designed for those with work experience and an Associate’s Degree (45 – 75 transfer credits).
-The program is a cohort model for the adult learner who is managing work and family demands.
+The program is a cohort model for students managing work and family demands.
 In completing this degree, students will be prepared to advance their careers in a wide range of occupations and industries.